Convert RTF to TXT

 Frequently Asked Questions (FAQ)

-Q: Will I lose data when converting RTF to TXT?
+Q: What happens to formatting when converting RTF to TXT?

-Q: How much smaller will my TXT file be?
+Q: How much smaller will the TXT file be compared to RTF?

 Q: Can I convert TXT back to RTF?